Personal life of Lindsay Lohan: Political interests

 During the 2008 US presidential campaign, Lohan offered her services to Barack Obama's Democratic election effort, but was declined.
-In a blog post, Lohan criticized the media and then Republican Vice Presidential candidate Sarah Palin for not focusing on policy, and denounced Palin's positions on homosexuality, birth control and abortion.
+In a blog post, Lohan criticized the media and then Republican vice presidential candidate Sarah Palin for not focusing on policy, and denounced Palin's positions on homosexuality, birth control and abortion.
 Lohan had previously expressed an interest in going to Iraq, during the Iraq War in 2006, on a USO tour with Hillary Clinton.
 In the 2012 presidential election, Lohan supported Republican candidate Mitt Romney, something that prompted ABC News to call her a "political turncoat".
 Only weeks later, she tweeted words supportive of Obama.

 Following her criticism of several of the pressing matters involving Brexit, Lohan had gained support for her political views due to her unexpected attentiveness and passionate beliefs about the matter.

 Relationships

 Lohan began dating actor Wilmer Valderrama in 2004.
 She also guest-starred in an episode of That '70s Show, where Valderrama was a regular.
 After their break up, Lohan wrote her song, "Over", about the experience.
 She dated Hard Rock Cafe heir Harry Morton in 2006.
 Lohan then started a relationship with DJ Samantha Ronson in 2008.
 She co-hosted club events with Ronson and accompanied her when she was DJing.
 In April 2009, following her break up with Ronson, Lohan appeared in a dating video spoof on the comedy website Funny or Die.
 It was viewed 2.7 million times in the first week and received favorable comments from the media.
 In 2016, it was revealed Lohan was engaged to London-based Russian business heir Egor Tarabasov after they had started dating in the previous year.
 The engagement was called off shortly after they were photographed in a physical altercation on a beach in Mykonos, and a video surfaced of Lohan accusing him of abuse in their London apartment in July 2016.

-On November 28, 2021, Lohan announced her engagement to financier Bader Shammas after three years of dating.
-On July 2, 2022, a rep confirmed Lohan and Shammas were married after she called him her "husband" on her Instagram birthday post.
-In March 2023, Lohan announced that she was pregnant with her first child with Shammas.
+In 2021, Lohan announced her engagement to financier Bader Shammas after three years of dating, and they were wed in 2022.
+Bader Shammas is a Kuwaiti citizen and a member of the Shammas family, one of the twelve Kuwaiti Christian families.
+On July 2, 2022, a representative confirmed Lohan and Shammas were married after she called him her "husband" on her Instagram birthday post.
+In 2023 she gave birth to their son; Stephen Curry and Ayesha Curry are his godparents.